tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - what should it mean when someone says, "I love you?"
-  - is mankind born good or bad?
   - what's your most vivid memory of your mom and dad?
   - how do I know when I've found the right place to put down roots?
   - what's the biggest difference between my world and the world you grew up on